Volunteer Missions to Northeast Thailand

 Help young villagers from the poor Northeast to a better life.
 These children of rice farmers are left behind in isolated villages and schools.
 They leave school with little education and few opportunities; a factory in Bangkok or abroad.
 They work in a tourist bar or on the beach in the South.
 You don’t find many young in the villages.
 They all go for low paid jobs elsewhere.

 Volunteer teaching missions with Openmind Projects, a non profit, NGO

 Volunteer in Northeastern Thailand and enjoy the hospitality and friendship of the Isaan people.
 Welcome to our Center by the Mekong River where we will introduce you to volunteer work and teaching, culture and language!

-Work and Life as a Volunteer in Northeast Thailand
+Work and Life on a Volunteer Trip to Northeast Thailand

 Teach English.
 Most of you teach English at a school, at our Center, a school, temple or juvenile detention center.
 Our trainees and the English teachers, young monks are happy to have someone who speaks fluent English to help them.